ifunky/terraform-aws-copy-ami/README.md

 # AWS Module for Copying AMIs
  [![Build Status](https://travis/terraform-aws-copy-ami/badges/master/pipeline.svg)](https://travis/terraform-aws-copy-ami/pipelines)

-Copies AMIs from one region to another and optionally applies launch permissions to other accounts
+Copies AMIs from one region to another and optionally applies launch permissions to other accounts.

 ## Features